 Figure 14: Traces dashboard showing the change in request rate, total usage tokens, average usage cost, and total usage cost.

-Grafana is an open-source visualization and analytics platform that connects to backends such as Prometheus, OpenTelemetry, and Datadog.
+Grafana is an open-source visualization and analytics platform that integrates with data sources such as Prometheus, OpenTelemetry, and Datadog to provide unified observability dashboards.

 Tutorial: LangChain observability with Langfuse